BjornL1/cycling-gothenburg/README.md

 - Font Awesome - For the iconography on the website.

-- Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+- Google Dev Tools - To troubleshoot and test features, and solve issues with responsiveness and styling.

 - Tiny PNG - To compress images.